digikin/vault-helm-charts/README.md

 I will try to come back and finish the other examples from here:
 - https://developer.hashicorp.com/vault/docs/platform/k8s/injector/examples

-For now this is an chart example out put for the following Vault Agent Injenctor environment variable example.
+For now this is just one chart example for the following Vault Agent Injenctor environment variable reference.
 - https://developer.hashicorp.com/vault/docs/platform/k8s/injector/examples#environment-variable-example

 ```bash